Srijita-Kyrotics/feedback-system-test/README.md

-# Student Feedback Survey Processing System (Aliah University)
+# Student Feedback Survey Processing System

 This repository contains an automated pipeline for processing student satisfaction survey forms using Vision AI.
 It converts handwritten feedback images into a standardized CSV report.